AndreeaCsecs/weather-app/README.md

-# Reactive Weather
+# Crypto app

-People Always Talk About The Weather...
-They are always checking the weather in native and web applications.

 ## Story

-A simple weather app built using React would allow users to input a location and receive current weather data for that location, including temperature, humidity, and wind speed.
-The app uses HTTPS Requests to fetch data from api.weatherapi.com and integrates with third-party libraries like React-Bootstrap, to provide a clean and user-friendly interface.
+A simple crypto app built using React and Bootstrap that displays the latest prices and daily changes of various cryptocurrencies along with their market cap.
+The app uses HTTP requests to fetch data from APIs such as Binance API to retrieve real-time data and provide a user-friendly interface.

 ## Tech stack